Wootric/slate/source/includes/_email_survey.md

 senders_name | String | Override senders name
 reply_to_email | String | Override reply-to email
 delay | Integer | Days we will wait before sending the survey.
-Delay is optional and it must be between 1 and 31 days.
+Delay is optional and it must be between 1 and 31 days. external_ids | String Array | External ids for each end user.

 Email Survey showing Subject and Intro: